What to do if you are late setting up a workplace pension

 It’s a good idea to start preparing for auto enrolment before you need to set up your scheme, but we know this is sometimes easier said than done.
-So if you’ve left auto enrolment to the last minute or missed your duties start date altogether, here’s what you should do.
+So, if you’ve left auto enrolment to the last minute – or missed your duties start date altogether – here’s what you should do.

-What to do if you’ve missed your duties start date
+Four things to do if you’ve missed your duties start date

-Set up your scheme as soon as possible
+1. Set up your scheme as soon as possible

-Contact The Pensions Regulator
+2. Contact The Pensions Regulator

-You’re more likely to be fined or face other penalties if you don't take any action.
+The Pensions Regulator is more likely to fine you or impose other penalties if you don't take any action.

-Tell your employees
+3. Tell your employees

-Let your employees know that their employer pension contributions will be backdated, and to give them details of the workplace pension scheme you're providing.
+Let your employees know that their employer pension contributions will be backdated, and give them details of the workplace pension scheme you're providing.

 We recommend seeking legal advice if you’re looking to allow your employees to choose for themselves.
 This is because The Pensions Regulator may decide that you’re liable to make up the full value of all missed contributions since you didn’t make the necessary arrangements for employee contributions to be deducted from their salaries when they were due.

-Check your auto enrolment software
+4. Check your auto enrolment software

 Not all auto enrolment software is suitable if you’re late for your duties start date.
 If you’re unsure whether you’ll get set up in time or you’re late setting up your scheme, you’ll need to check with your software provider to see if yours will still be fully functional.